Learn about 10 easy to grow cut flower garden perennials you can use to create beautiful arrangements in your home.

 Yarrow

-This variety called 'Pretty Woman' is just one of the many color options available.
+This variety called 'Pretty Woman' is just one of the many color options available for yarrow flowers.
 It's a great cut flower perennial that also dries well.
-It scientific name Achillea millefolium, named after Achilles, who used plant extracts to treat soldiers’ wounds in the battle of Troy.
+Its scientific name is Achillea millefolium, named after Achilles, who used plant extracts to treat soldiers’ wounds in the Battle of Troy.

 Here it is in a more common white color.
 Though we all love color, a little white can really help create a nice balance in your floral designs.
 This common white variety is extremely hardy and seems to grow anywhere in my garden.